YOUR GUIDE TO WIRING AND CONNECTION OF SOLAR PANELS

 - DC buses from grounded panels must be protected with a DC ground fault interrupter.

 - Solar panel voltage increases at lower temperatures.
-Therefore in order to determine voltage rating of cables, disconnects and other equipment, you have to consider open circuit voltage of the arrays at the lowest possible ambient temperature in your area.
-Depending on your location, the voltage correction factor can be up to 1.25.
+Therefore in order to determine voltage rating of the cables, disconnects and other equipment, you have to consider open circuit voltage of the arrays at the lowest possible ambient temperature in your area.
+Depending on your location, the correction factor can be up to 1.25.

 - When you size circuits for their current rating, you need to find maximum short circuit current depending on your connection scheme (see diagrams above) and multiply it by 1.25 (i.e. add 25% margin).
 Note that the cells produce more current the colder they get.
 Given the fact that Isc is stated at 25oC, you need to add another current correction factor based on coldest possible operating temperature expected.
 This factor can be up to 1.25.
-As the result, the conductors have to be sized for up to 1.56×Isc.
+As the result, the conductors have to be sized for up to 1.25×1.25=1.56×Isc.

 - If DC bus voltage in house wiring exceeds 80V, you need to install a DC arc-fault circuit interrupter.